 N/A - This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained impact are the most significant negative impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 The EU Taxonomy sets out a 'do not significant harm' principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.